 A final specification issue is that equation (1) implicitly restricts the effect of touch-screen voting to be the same across all counties.
 For a number of reasons this may be an inappropriate restriction.
 In particular, if one is concerned about voting irregularities associated with the adoption of DRE, it is implausible that these irregularities occurred in every county.
 If there were such manipulations, we would expect to see them only where they could have made a difference for the overall election outcome, or in states where elections officials had an incentive and the opportunity to favor one candidate.
 To test this possibility, we estimate models that include interactions of the change in the use of DRE with state or county characteristics that one would expect to be associated with an increase the chances of frauds in favor of Republicans:

-(2) $$\Delta V{cs} = \beta_1 \Delta DRE{cs} + \beta_2 \Delta DRE{cs} Z{cs} + \beta_3 Z{cs} + \beta_4 V{cs2000} + \beta_5 V{cs1996} + \beta_6 V{cs1992} + \beta_7 T{cs2000} + \beta_8 T{cs1996} + \beta_9 T{cs1992} + \beta{10} X{cs} + d_s + e{cs}$$ where $\Delta DRE{cs}$ is the 2000-2004 change in DRE status and Z is an interaction term.
+$$\Delta V{cs} = \beta_1 \Delta DRE{cs} + \beta_2 \Delta DRE{cs} \times Z{cs} + \beta_3 Z{cs} + \beta_4 V{cs2000} + \beta_5 V{cs1996} + \beta_6 V{cs1992} + \beta_7 T{cs2000}$$ (2) + $\beta_8 T{cs1996} + \beta_9 T{cs1992} + \beta{10} X{cs} + d_s + e{cs},$ where $\Delta DRE{cs}$ is the 2000-2004 change in DRE status and Z is an interaction term.
 To keep the specification parsimonious, our interaction models restrict the coefficients on DRE in 2000 and 2004 to be equal and opposite in sign.
-We experiment with many different interaction terms, including the Republican vote share in 2000, the party affiliation of the governor or the Secretary of State, whether the state is a swing state, whether the governor is Republican and the state is a swing state (triple interaction), county population, county income, percent black in the county, percent black in the county interacted with whether the state is a swing state (triple interaction), percent Hispanic, and percent college graduates.
+We experiment with many different interaction terms, including the Republican vote share in 2000, the party affiliation of the governor or the secretary of state, whether the state is a swing state, whether the governor is Republican and the state is a swing state (triple interaction), county population, county income, percent black in the county, percent black in the county interacted with whether the state is a swing state (triple interaction), and percent college graduates.

-c.
-Results from Basic Models
+C. Results from Basic Models

-We begin in Table 2 by showing changes in election outcomes for every possible combination of voting technology in 2000 and in 2004.
+We begin in table 2 by showing changes in election outcomes for every possible combination of voting technology in 2000 and in 2004.
 The level of observation is a county.
-The rows refer to the voting technology used in 2000, while the columns refer to the voting technology used in 2000, while the columns refer to the voting technology used in 2000, while the columns refer to the voting technology used in 2000, while the columns refer to the voting technology used in 2000, while the columns refer to the voting technology used in 2000, while the columns refer to the voting technology used in 2000, while the columns refer to the voting technology used in 2000.

-represented by counties that have optical voting systems both in 2000 and in 2004.
+The rows refer to the voting technology used in 2000, while the columns refer to the voting technology used in 2004.
+Entries are the relative change in Republican vote share.
+The excluded category is represented by counties that have optical voting systems both in 2000 and in 2004.
 We choose this combination as the baseline, because it is the modal combination.
 About 30% of counties are in this category.

-Counties that switched from lever or optical to touch-screen voting experienced a significant increase in Republican vote share (about 0.4 and 1.8 percentage points, respectively).
+Counties that switched from lever or optical to touchscreen voting experienced a significant increase in Republican vote share (about 0.4 and 1.8 percentage points, respectively).
 The opposite is true for counties that switched from punch card to touch-screen.
 Obviously, the sample size is different in each cell.
 While almost 3% of counties switch from lever or optical to touch-screen voting, only 0.3% of counties switch from punch cards to touch-screen voting.
-The effect for counties that switched from paper ballots to DRE does not seems to be statistically significant.
+The effect for counties that switched from paper ballots to DRE does not seem to be statistically significant.
 Interestingly, a small number of counties (116) used DRE in 2000 and not in 2004.
 The coefficients for these counties are also mixed.